 You Can Still Be Broke With a High Income

 There are a lot of reasons why high income earners struggle financially, but in most cases it's totally preventable.
 It’s certainly not from a lack of earning power.
-The average household income is a little over $50,000, so you would think someone earning twice that much would be able to get by just fine.

 But for a lot of people making six figures, that’s just not the case.